RS485/LogisticsPipes/BUILDING.md

 ### Gradle

-After cloning you can build LP with `./gradlew build` and find the output in `build/libs`.
+After cloning, you can build LP with `./gradlew build` and find the output in `build/libs`.
 If the task fails there may be something wrong with maven repositories or [a Java update broke ForgeGradle 2](https://github.com/MinecraftForge/ForgeGradle/issues/652) or something may be wrong with your setup.
 You may definitely ask for help on the mentioned communication channels above, but please be sure to state your issue as good as possible and be nice to others.

+### IDEA Quirks

+If you opened the project in IDEA before running the `./gradlew build` command the run configurations will not be visible, simple fix is to reload the project.

 ### Running Minecraft from your dev environment